 - It’s very mature and will remain the language of choice for at least the next five years.
 It’s less about supporting the language for the backend ecosystems.
 The most revolutionary changes are the amount of data we’re putting through the APIs.
 We can do more than ever before.
 Java-based back ends can handle the data and scale.
 The object-oriented Java skillset helps.
 Java will always be the backend platform.

 - It will stick around with the legacy apps being written.
 It is the software language for enterprises because they can save time, money and resources.
 Few greenfield projects will be developed in Java outside the enterprise.
-Java will be where Cobalt is today in 10 to 20 years.
+Java will be where Cobol is today in 10 to 20 years.

 - Solid.
 Central place for statically compiled language.
 Improves productivity versus C++.
 Reduces errors at compilation time.
 JREs available for many platforms.